The possibility for panspermia in the galaxy by means of planetary dust grains: Summary

 \section{Summary}

-We have considered the dynamics of planetary dust particles "propelled" by planets, and it has been shown that in $5$ billion years, dust grains can travel in the ISM at distances of the order of several hundred light years.
+We have considered the dynamics of planetary dust particles "propelled" by planets, and it has been shown that in $5$ billion years, dust grains can travel in the ISM at distances of the order of hundreds of parsecs.

 By taking the stellar distribution density into account, we have found that dust particles emitted by every single planet will reach as much as $10^5$ stellar systems.

 It has been found that life can be transported to $\sim 1000$ stars only from a single planet.